FloraOFF/FloraOFF/README.md

 ### Hello, welcome! 👋

-Meu nome é Flora e sou:
+##My name is Flora and I am:

-  - Técnica nível médio em Redes de Computadores (IFAC)
+  - Technical level in Computer Networks (IFAC)
-  - Estudante no curso Tecnologo em Sistemas para Internet (IFAC)
+  - Student in the Technology course in Systems for the Internet (IFAC)
-  - Programadora Web Full-Stack (UFAC com parceira da Motorola)
+  - Full-Stack Web Developer (UFAC in partnership with Motorola)

-Tenho conhecimento em:
+##I have knowledge in:

 <p align="left">
   <a href="https://www.php.net" target="_blank">